ericnost/ericnost.github.io/digitalconservation_watershedlab.md

 2.	**Unzip the file** you just downloaded.
 You can do this by right-clicking and “Extract Here” with 7-Zip on a Windows computer or any other similar utility.

 3.  **Open the folder** you just unzipped and double click on the ArcGIS Project File.
-The following image illustrates this for the Niagara Region example.\
+The following image illustrates this for the Niagara Region example:\
 !["Step 3"](assets/img/watershedlab/step5.png "Step 3"){: width="75%" height="75%" }

 4. **Review the spatial data layers** in front of you.
 We have the watershed boundaries, land use categories derived from satellite imagery, as well as mapped wetland locations and existing conservation spaces.